TCOM Student Research

-A summer research program in pediatrics is available to rising second year medical students in conjunction with the Department of Pediatrics and Cook Children’s Medical Center.
-This four week program provides an introductory learning experience on a wide range of pediatric related research projects.
+A summer research program in pediatrics is available to promising, second-year medical students in conjunction with the Department of Pediatrics and Cook Children’s Medical Center.
+This four-week program provides an introductory learning experience on a wide range of pediatric-related research projects.
 Students participating in this program may qualify for stipends.
+Learn more about the Pediatric Research Program

 The Pediatric Research Program is now closed to applications.